AgileHardware/Trellis-MIDI-Sequencer/readme.md

 The Sequencer has 4 separate channels that play at the same time, some of them have specific behaviours:

-Channel 1 - Drums: Not effected by pitch changes.
+- Channel 1 - Drums: Not effected by pitch changes.
 Does not use CDEFGAH Note scale, but specific notes defined in the playDrumNote function
-Channel 2 - Bass
+- Channel 2 - Bass
-Channel 3 - Pads: The notes are not stopped immediately in the following step, but only when another note is encountered or all notes have been removed
+- Channel 3 - Pads: The notes are not stopped immediately in the following step, but only when another note is encountered or all notes have been removed
-Channel 4 - Lead
+- Channel 4 - Lead

-The Channel to be shown on the Matrix is selected with the first potentiometer.
+The channel to be shown on the matrix is selected with the first potentiometer.

 ## Speed